Southern Rock Greats Lynyrd Skynyrd

 In 1977 the band experienced tragedy when Van Zandt and other two members perished on an airborne crash from their chartered Convair CV-300 plane; the band were at the peak of success then.
 After the crash, Lynyrkd Skynyrd went on a hiatus, until about 10 years later the group reformed, with Ronnie’s younger brother Johnny taking over as their new lead singer-songwriter.
 The group soldiered on despite the deaths that have been continuing to haunt their members, as well as several lineup changes.

-The origins and foundation of Lynyrd Skynyrd
+The Origins and Foundation of Lynyrd Skynyrd

 Lynyrd Skynyrd’s roots hailed from Jacksonville, Florida.
 Vocalist and primary songwriter Ronnie Van Zant and guitarists Allen Collins and Gary Rossington formed their own band while still in high school.
 Bassist Leon Wilkeson and keyboardist Billy Powell joined them later on.
 They first called themselves The Noble Five.